 Platon wrote a treatise on the ring saying that it depicts three themes: the Minoans’ rule of the seas (“thalassocracy”), tree worship (dendrolatry), and a goddess descending from heaven to earth and getting into a row boat.

-There are other, more recent interpretations of the depictions of the ring including the worship of goddesses, including Mother Dimitra, and offerings to the Great Mother Rhea and to Great Mother Artemis.
+There are other, more recent interpretations of the depictions of the ring including the worship of goddesses, such as Mother Dimitra, and offerings to the Great Mother Rhea and the Great Mother Artemis.

-For some time, all traces of the ring were lost.
+For some time, the ring remained lost.
 The only information about the ring came from the copies that had been made and a number of archaeological reports which were associated with those copies.

-Many years later, when Father Polakis was in his last days, he felt great regret about the “disappearance” of the precious ring.
+Many years later, when Father Polakis was in his final days, he felt great regret about the “disappearance” of the precious ring.
 He called Evangelia Papadakis, the wife of the farmer Emmanouil, and apologized for lying to her family.
-He admitted that he had actually sold the ring ro the English archaeologist Evans for 100,000 drachmas back in 1938.
+He admitted that he had actually sold the ring to Evans, the English archaeologist, for 100,000 drachmas back in 1938.

 However, that was one last lie by the cunning priest.
 What he had actually sold to Evans was a fine replica of the ring.

-Evans had returned to England with the belief that he had bought the actual ring, along with a copy, and donated both, along with other precious artifacts to the Ashmolean Museum.
-Today, two replicas of the legendary ring are still exhibited at the Ashmolean.
+Evans had returned to England with the belief that he had bought the actual ring, along with a copy, and donated both, along with other precious artifacts, to the Ashmolean Museum.
+Today, two replicas of the legendary ring continue to be exhibited at the Ashmolean.

 During renovation work, Kazantzis found a jar hidden inside the wall next to the fireplace.
-Inside the jar was a ring — which indeed proved to be the original Ring of King Minos.
-It even had the scratch made by Papadakis over 70 years ago.
+Inside the jar was a ring, which indeed proved to be the original Ring of King Minos.
+It even had the scratch made by Papadakis over seventy years ago.